2017 Texas Total Rewards Conference has been added to your bookmarks.

 The future of the workforce: Critical drivers and challenges

-Technology, globalization, demographics, social values, and the changing personal expectations of workforce participants, in particular Millennials, have had an effusive impact on the talent landscape, disrupting business models and radically changing who, where, when, and how work is done.
+Technology, globalization, demographics, social values, and the changing personal expectations of workforce participants, in

 Job architecture: Laying the building blocks for effective human capital workforce management

 At the core of human capital strategy, you'll often find job architecture; it affects key talent programs such as recruiting, learning and development, and performance management—and not always in a good way.
 When job architecture is outdated, workforce management can become more about reacting than planning.
 People practices may no longer meet changing business needs for workforce flexibility or mobility, or help people understand their development opportunities and career advancement.